CSR Tools

 Despite the easing and postponement of CSRD implementation, companies should make good use of the time to prepare for future requirements and optimize their sustainability strategies.

-Companies should implement the following “𝙉𝙤 𝙍𝙚𝙜𝙧𝙚𝙩 𝙈𝙤𝙫𝙚𝙨” now – especially if CSRD implementation has already begun:
+These "No Regret Moves" apply now, especially if CSRD implementation has already begun:

 1. Clarify responsibilities: Who takes on the key roles in sustainability?
 Responsibilities and resources should be defined now.

-2. Perform or complete a double materiality analysis: The DWA is at the heart of CSRD – and is a strategic tool regardless of regulatory changes.
-It helps companies to sustainably assess risks and opportunities and make well-founded decisions.
+2. Conduct or complete a Double Materiality Assessment: The DMA is the core of the CSRD.
+It is also a strategic tool regardless of regulatory changes.
+It helps companies assess risks and opportunities and make informed decisions.

 3. Define a sustainability strategy: A clear sustainability strategy provides orientation and prioritization.
-Based on the results of the double materiality analysis, concrete goals, measures and KPIs should now be defined.
-The following applies: think long-term, plan measurably and anchor internally and externally.
-The Materiality Model Canvas can also be helpful here.
+Based on the results of the DMA, define specific goals, measures, and KPIs.
+Think long-term, plan measurably, and anchor sustainability internally and externally.
+The Materiality Model Canvas can be helpful here.

-4. Create a voluntary and simplified VSME report: EFRAG has published a voluntary, simplified standard (ESRS VSME) that enables companies to report in a pragmatic way – ideal for presenting sustainability ambitions to stakeholders.
+4. Create a voluntary sustainability report: EFRAG has published a voluntary, simplified standard (VSME, being broadened into the "VS" Voluntary Standard) that enables companies to report in a pragmatic way.
+It is ideal for presenting sustainability ambitions to stakeholders.

-5. Putting sustainability goals into practice: The task now is to consistently implement the defined measures in the prioritized topic areas.
-Transparency, clear milestones and continuous monitoring of success are crucial to firmly anchoring sustainability in the company.
+5. Put sustainability goals into practice: Implement the defined measures in the prioritized topic areas.
+Transparency, clear milestones and continuous monitoring of success are crucial.

 Conclusion on the CSRD Omnibus

-The CSRD Omnibus brings significant relief for companies: Extended deadlines, reduced reporting obligations and relief for smaller companies reduce the bureaucratic burden.
-At the same time, sustainable transformation remains a key challenge, as investors, customers and regulatory authorities continue to expect transparency.
+The CSRD Omnibus brings significant relief for companies: extended deadlines, reduced reporting obligations, and relief for smaller businesses lower the bureaucratic burden.
+At the same time, sustainable transformation remains a central challenge, as investors, customers, and regulators continue to expect transparency.

 Companies should use the time gained to optimize their ESG strategies, make processes more efficient and prepare for upcoming requirements at an early stage.
-In the long term, sustainable business practices will not only pay off in regulatory terms, but also in terms of the market economy.
+In the long term, sustainable business practices will pay off both in regulatory terms and in terms of market position.